rnrn0909/hack-the-backbone/README.md

 **Hacking the Backbone: Shell Reverse Attacks on IIoT Systems**

-Case study using Fishertechnik's Lernfabrik 4.0 (9V)
+Case study using Fischertechnik's Lernfabrik 4.0 (9V)

 ## This repository includes
 - The script for the reverse shell server (`server.py`) and client (`client.py`)